Is Barcelona safe for new travelers?

 So, if visiting purely for the galleries and old buildings, you should know in advance about the sketchy areas of the city and that the tourist spots aren’t sunshine and rainbows at night as much as they are in the day.

-This post contains affiliate links, meaning, if you click through and make a purchase or sign up for a program, we may earn a commission.
+Dear responsible traveler: This post may contain affiliate links, which means, if you click through and make a purchase, book a tour or a hotel, we may earn a small commission.
 This is at no additional cost to you.
+Your support means a lot and helps us to maintain the quality of this site.